How to Install Liquorix Kernel on Debian 12/11/10

 This command outputs the contents of the /proc/version file, which contains information about the currently running kernel.

-If the Liquorix kernel has been installed and is active, you will see its version in the output of either command.
+If the Liquorix kernel has been installed and is active, its version will be displayed in the output of either command.

-To keep the Liquorix kernel up to date, you can use the standard apt update and apt upgrade commands.
+To keep the Liquorix kernel up to date, you can use the standard upgrades commands demonstrated at the guide’s start.

 Check for updates with the following command: